 On 23 April 2019 it was announced that Falcon Australia had successfully negotiated a two-year extension of the call option up to and including 31 August 2021 ("the Extension"), to acquire it's 30% portion of the 2% ORRI from the TOG Group.
-The Extension will be submitted to the Northern Territory government, Australia for review, approval and registration if required.
-Falcon Australia will pay US\$500,000 to the TOG Group for granting the Extension, with the cost of exercising Falcon Australia's portion of the call option increasing from US\$4.5 million to US\$7.5 million.
+Following confirmation of registration of the Extension from the Northern Territory government in August 2019, Falcon Australia paid \$500,000 to the TOG Group for granting the Extension, with the cost of exercising Falcon Australia's portion of the call option increasing from US\$4.5 million to US\$7.5 million.